epccs/RPUlux/Hardware/Evaluation/readme.md

 ![SshToPiZero](./RPUlux^2_SSH_to_pi-host.gif "SSH to Pi Zero")

-Notes firmware could be writen to shutdown the battery backed Pi if the power is out for an exteded period.
-The Wifi and network services (DHCP,DNS Host Mapping) also need to be battary backed for a laptop to be able to access them.
+Notes firmware could be written to shutdown the battery backed Pi if the power is out for an extended period.
+The Wifi and network services (DHCP,DNS Host Mapping) also need to be battery backed for a laptop to be able to access them.

 ## ^1 AL8805 Curr Sense is like Datasheet